Shares

 Commander Communications: after new CEO Amanda Lacaze took an axe to the balance sheet in February 2008, the net assets were only at $20.68 million by the time it collapsed six months later with accumulated losses of $211 million.
 The final auditor was RD Dring from PwC.
 Initially raised $75 million at $1.20 a share in November 2000 in one of the last tech floats after the Tech Wreck first struck in April 2000.

-Coronado Global (CRN), $2.61b: US company which is dual listed but Australia is secondary as notice of meeting shows.
-It does own the Curragh coal mine in Queensland's Bowen Basin which it bought from Wesfarmers in 2017.
-Raised $774m when it floated 20% at $4 a share in October 2018 but the stock was at $1.77 by December 2023 so a shocker for retail investors.
+Coronado Global (CRN), $2.61b: US company which is dual listed with Australia secondary.
+Owns the Curragh coal mine in Queensland's Bowen Basin which it bought from Wesfarmers in 2017.
+Raised $774m when it floated 20% at $4 a share in October 2018 but the stock was down to 10c by June 2025 so a shocker for investors.

 Dick Smith: Woolworths sold the business to private equity firm Anchorage for $20 million in 2012 after booking a $420 million write-down the previous year.
 The final sale price finished at $94 million after Woolworths pocketed some of the upside from Anchorage's $520 million float of Dick Smith 15 months later.
 The business collapsed on January 4, 2016 after just two years given that it floated in December 2013.